ashwinv1184/FPGA-VSD-Projects/README.md

 3) RGB LED driver instantiation with defined current parameters

+4) Pin mappings from the PCF file:

+led_red--> Pin 39

+led_blue--> Pin 40

+led_green--> Pin 41

+hw_clk--> Pin 20

+testwire--> Pin 17

+Integration steps:
 # Challenges faced and solutions implemented:
 Had to update the USB Settings in the laptop as it did not detect the option to connect with the board.
 Watched some videos on youtube and changed the settings.
 The verilog code was a bit tough to understand but understood it with the help of  .

 (https://github.com/thesourcerer8/VSDSquadron_FM/blob/main/led_blue/Makefile)